baileywickham/secretm/README.md

 # secrets
 A tiny secret manager in python.
-Adds the secrets file to the `.gitignore`.
+Adds the secrets file to the `.gitignore`, uploads an encrypted copy encrypted with your ssh key.

 ## TODO
-- Add encryption with public RSA key
+- [x] Add encryption with public RSA key
-- Store key in header of encrypted file
+- [x] Store key in header of encrypted file
+- [ ] Add async mode

 ## Example
 ```python